segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 ### Customized setup

-With Customized setup, you can choose which identifiers you want to map downstream to your destination or destination function.
+With Customized setup, you can choose which identifiers you want to map downstream to your destination.

 1. Using **Customized Setup**, click **+ Add Identifier** and add the identifiers:
 - **Segment**: Choose your identifiers from Segment.
-- **Destination**: Choose which identifiers you want to map to from your destination or destination function.
-If the destination or destination function doesn't contain the property, then outgoing events may not be delivered.
+- **Destination**: Choose which identifiers you want to map to from your destination.
+If the destination doesn't contain the property, then outgoing events may not be delivered.
 - *Facebook Custom Audiences* and *Google Ads Remarketing Lists* display a dropdown for you to choose available identifiers.
 2. Add an ID strategy.
-- This is a strategy for a particular identifier which sends either the `last added`, `first added`, or `all` identifiers to your destination or destination function.
+- This is a strategy for a particular identifier which sends either the `last added`, `first added`, or `all` identifiers to your destination.
 3. Click **Save**, then finish building your audience or journey.

 ## Limits and best practices